Pixep/android-ndk/hello-jniCallback/README.md

 Hello JNI Callback
 ==================
-This sample is an Aadd-on to Hello JNI sample to demonstrate calling back to Java from C code
+This sample is an add-on to Hello JNI sample to demonstrate calling back to Java from C code
 - create a java class instance from C code
 - call java class static and non-static member functions